9 minute read

 Making a success of any B2B business, of any shape or size, specialising in any field or industry, is a tough job.
 However, with the outbreak of coronavirus, B2B companies are facing a fundamental shift in how day to day communications and sales are made.

-Whilst many B2B businesses rely on face to face interactions (meetings, events and networking), this has become increasingly difficult with social distancing and government measures in place.
-This means that your non face to face communications should be your first consideration when driving awareness, interest and ultimately sales.
+While many B2B businesses rely on face-to-face interactions (meetings, events, and networking), this has become increasingly difficult with social distancing and government measures in place.
+This means that your non-face-to-face communications should be your first consideration when driving awareness, interest and, ultimately, sales.
 Now, more than ever, businesses in the B2B space should be reviewing their content and understanding how it contributes to each stage of the B2B sales cycle.
 We’ve taken a comprehensive look at each stage of the B2B sales funnel and can see how your content contributes to a sale through each step.

 Why Focus On Your Sales Funnel?